bcormier1/Stats170_Final/README.txt

 Dataframe we created from original datasets.

 model_runs.p:
 Pickle file of 100 random train test split trained models.
 LDA, Logistic Regression, and Random Forest.
+Zipped files on google drive.
+Must be unzipped and placed in the same directory as the notebook.

 model_runs_yearly.p:
-Year based train test spilt trained final Random Forest Model
+Year based train test spilt trained final Random Forest Model.
+Zipped files on google drive.
+Must be unzipped and placed in the same directory as the notebook.